Whilst the two bus types appear similar from the outside in their placement of doors, they differ significantly in their interior design.

 Alexander Dennis Limited (ADL) had relocated the engine and drivetrain components of the Enviro500 (3-door) buses to the right of the chassis, likely requiring significant engineering effort.
 This new powertrain layout allows for a full-low-floor right-hand-drive bus, the first of its kind for ADL.

 ADL had previously delivered 3-door Enviro500 units in left-hand drive (LHD) specification to Transports publics de la région lausannoise (TL) and PostAuto in Switzerland; and to Berliner Verkehrsbetriebe (BVG) in Berlin, Germany.
 While Enviro500 buses typically feature Cummins engines, the BVG units are fitted with the Mercedes Benz OM936 engine from Daimler.
-Technical specifications of the LTA-ordered units are still unconfirmed.
+LTA-ordered units feature the same Mercedes Benz OM936 engines.

 One unique consequence of the redesign is that the rear axle is now the drive axle, instead of the middle axle.
 This was previously identified in the concept renders released by ADL shortly after the announcement of the tender result in 2019, and since confirmed to be so, based on pictures of the actual bus.